Tang, Bo-sin MH 鄧寶善

 Land Use Planning; Property Development; Institutional Analysis in Land and Property

 Prof. Tang joined the Department of Urban Planning and Design in September 2012.
 Before joining HKU, he was Professor and Associate Head of the Department of Building & Real Estate at the Hong Kong Polytechnic University.
 He received his BSocSc (Hons.) in Economics and Sociology and MSc (Distinction) in Urban Planning from the University of Hong Kong, MBA from the Hong Kong University of Science and Technology, and PhD in Urban and Regional Planning from the London School of Economics and Political Science.
 He also received real estate education from the Haas Business School at the University of California Berkeley.
 He holds professional memberships in the Royal Town Planning Institute, the Hong Kong Institute of Planners, the Royal Institution of Chartered Surveyors and the Hong Kong Institute of Surveyors, and carries the title of a registered professional planner (Hong Kong).
-He is currently Programme Director of the MSc (Urban Planning) programme and Assistant Director of the Centre of Urban Studies and Urban Planning (CUSUP).
+He is currently Programme Director of the MSc (Urban Planning) programme.

 - Tang, B.S.
 (2017).
 Is the distribution of public open space in Hong Kong equitable, why not?
 Landscape and Urban Planning.
 161, 80-89.